bahati10/ATLP-MYBRAND/README.md

 # ATLP-MYBRAND

-## This is a project for the Andela technical Leadership Program

-## for building a personal portfolio(brand) that shocases who you

-## are your skills and other sections
+This is a project for the Andela Technical Leadership Program for building a personal portfolio(brand) that showcases who you are your skills and other sections.

+This project will help me to brand myself and get a chance to display my skills and projects I have worked on.